 I hope everyone who is considering adding a new dog, cat, bunny, ferret or fish will consider adopting from a shelter.
 There are millions of pets adopted each year in the US.
 If you’ve been thinking about growing your family with a furry or feathered friend, now is the time.
 August 19, 2017 is national Clear the Shelters Day.
 Last year on this day, over 50,000 animals found new homes.
 I guarantee everyone’s lives (animals and humans) are better for it.
 If you know you want a purebred pet and think you can’t adopt, read on…

 They woke up with us everyday with the enthusiasm for life only a lab could provide and went to sleep with us every night like they had the grandest day ever.
-They moved with us without question from Watertown to Hingham to Cohasset.
 They protected the house from all “intruders”.
 They gamely hopped in the car for every road-trip to Vermont, Montauk, Ohio and Michigan.
 Better hiking partners, I could not imagine.

 When we left for work in the mornings, they tilted their heads confused and wondering why we didn’t just stay home with them.
 They stuck with us when we introduced new family members; first a cat that needed a home, and later three standard poodles that moved in after their parents passed.
-Through two knee surgeries, countless sleepless nights when they were sick and over 7000 meals of raw meat and vegetables (with “healthy powder” lovingly mixed in), we were together.
-Until we weren’t together anymore.
+Through two knee surgeries, countless sleepless nights when they were sick and thousands of meals we were together – until we weren’t together anymore.

 The loss has left a gaping hole in our hearts and in our household.
-We still have the three wonderful Poodles that we inherited when my husband’s cousin died, but it’s just not the same as having a slobbering, wiggling, firing on all cylinders to make the most of his/her life, lab in the house.
+We still have the three wonderful Poodles, but it’s just not the same as having a slobbering, wiggling, firing on all cylinders to make the most of his/her life, lab in the house.

 Case in point: a few weeks after we said goodbye to Trouble, I spilled an entire bowl of dog food on the floor during the morning feeding.
 The labs would have swooped in before the bowl hit the floor and inhaled as much food as caninely possible.
-But they weren’t there and the poodles were not one bit impressed by my spill.
-So I had to clean up the errant kibble through my tears and prepare a new, never been on the floor, meal for my more refined Poodles to enjoy.
-AND I have a toybox full of dog toys that haven’t been touched since May.
-So, we decided it was time to get another dog.
-We needed a lab back in our home.
+But they weren’t there and the poodles were not one bit impressed by the spill.
+So I had to clean up the errant kibble through my tears and prepare a new, never been on the floor, meal for our more refined Poodles to enjoy.
+AND I have a toybox full of dog toys that haven’t been touched since Trouble passed on.
+So it was decided it was time to get another dog – we needed a lab back in our home.

 When we began our search, I started asking people in the park where they got their dogs from.
 The answers I received warmed my heart.
 Paws New England, New England Lab Rescue and Lucky Lab Rescue were just some of the answers I heard.
 The “Adopt – Don’t Shop” message was out and thriving!

 My sister adopted her first dog from a Golden Retriever Rescue.
 Before that, I didn’t know you could adopt a purebred dog.
 I think most people don’t know this.
-Even if you want a purebred dog, you can adopt.
-The AKC even maintains a list of Rescue Organizations by breed.
-There is a rescue group for every breed of dog out there.
-You want a Boston Terrier, go to Northeast Boston Terrier Rescue, If you want a Pit Bull, go to Bully Wag.
+The AKC maintains a list of Rescue Organizations by breed and there is one for every breed of dog out there.
+You want a Boston Terrier, go to Northeast Boston Terrier Rescue.
+If you want a Pit Bull, go to Bully Wag.
 For Golden Retrievers, there’s Golden Endings Rescue or Tennessee Valley Golden Retriever Rescue.
 We wanted a Labrador Retriever, so we started searching Lucky Labs and New England Lab Rescue.

 Just google the breed + your location + rescue to find a group near you.
 If you can’t find a local rescue, use Petfinder.com and enter the breed or if you are in NYC, try Social Tees Rescue.
 I am confident that you can find the new furry family member that you are looking for.
 There are even rescue organizations for Bunnies, Ferrets, Turtles and Lizards.
 And did I mention cats, because there are just as many cats adopted each year as there are dogs!